shreejitmurthy/engine-dev/README.md

 A game engine, on the other hand, typically includes a user interface and a built-in editor.
 Some engines lean more toward programming, requiring developers to manually handle typical game functions, such as [Defold](https://defold.com/).
 Others handle much more for you, like [Unity](https://unity.com/) or [Unreal](https://www.unrealengine.com/en-US), offering scripting languages, visual scripting solutions, or both.

-I think I'll probably make it effectively a lightweight version of Defold.
+I'll try to go in the middle and make it probably similar to Defold in some aspects.
+Defold strikes a good balance between a framework and UI-heavy engine.

 As for the scripting language, I haven’t decided yet, but I’m leaning toward either Lua or C#.
 The aim is for one of my friends—or really anyone with little to no programming experience—to be able to create games using the engine in a simple language without worrying about memory management.